Frequently Asked Questions

 Kyra accepts commissions on an extremely limited basis.
+More information can be found on the Commission Page.
 If you are interested in discussing a project, please use our contact form.
 Commissions vary in price, based on size and content of the piece.

 What forms of payment do you accept?